Our vision at the Future Water Institute is of sustainable and resilient water futures.

 We embrace collaboration and drive a transdisciplinary approach – held together by a common purpose

-Our research will have skills development and capacity building as a fundamental component
+Our research has skills development and capacity building as fundamental components

 We value and respect the talents and contributions of individuals and different disciplines

 We recognise the complexity of the problems we are addressing, and are mindful of their associated social, cultural and historic contexts